guillermooo/sublime-undocs/source/reference/commands.rst

  	Advances the caret to the text snippet field in the current cycle.

  **commit_completion**
- 	Inserts the currently selected item in the auto complete list.
+ 	Inserts into the buffer the item that's currently selected in the auto complete list.

  **unindent**
  	Does what it says.